elct9620/clean-architecture-in-ts-2025/CONVENTIONS.md

 These are coding guidelines that should be followed when writing code for the application.

+## Introduction

+This a ecommerce application example that uses Clean Architecture in TypeScript.

 ## Technologies

 - **Cloudflare Workers**: Use Cloudflare Workers to deploy the application.